Skip to content

 }

-That’s the entire Caddyfile configuration.
+That’s the entire Caddyfile.
 Caddy provisions and renews the certificate automatically.

 server {